mode51/Tungsten/NuGet/Tungsten.Net.RPC/Readme.txt

 ﻿Tungsten.Net.RPC is a client/server solution for invoking methods on a server.
 Communications are made over the port you specify.
 RPC methods on the server are created by attributing classes and methods with the [RPCClass] and [RPCMethod] attributes.
 Clients make calls by passing in the method name ("MyNameSpace.MyClass.Method1") and any parameters to one of the Call or CallAsync methods.

+5.30.2017 v1.2.7
+This update largely breaks backward compatability.
+Greatly simplified the Client.
+There is now only one Call method and waiting for a response is Task based.
+Client and Server are now secured with RSA encryption by default.
+Updated Tungsten and Tungsten.Net references

 5.2.2017 v1.2.6.1
 Updated Tungsten.Net reference to v1.2.4.1